Trump notches a commanding win in the Iowa caucuses as Haley and DeSantis fight for second place

-DES MOINES, Iowa (AP) — Former President Donald Trump scored a decisive win in the Iowa caucuses on Monday with his rivals languishing far behind, a victory that sent a resounding message that the GOP's 2024 presidential nomination is his to lose.
+DES MOINES, Iowa (AP) — Donald Trump decisively won the Iowa caucuses on Monday with his closest rivals languishing far behind, a crucial victory that reinforces the former president’s grip on his party at the outset of the GOP’s 2024 nomination fight.

-It was not immediately clear who would emerge as the second-place finisher in the opening contest of the Republican nomination fight, Florida Gov. Ron DeSantis or former U.N.
+It was not immediately clear who would emerge as the second-place finisher, Florida Gov. Ron DeSantis or former U.N.
 Ambassador Nikki Haley.
-In what was expected to be a low-turnout affair, caucus voters endured life-threatening cold and dangerous driving conditions to meet in hundreds of schools, churches and community centers across the state.
+Caucus voters endured life-threatening cold and dangerous driving conditions to participate in meetings that unfolded in hundreds of schools, churches and community centers across the state.

-The results represent the first milestone in what will be a monthslong effort by Trump to secure the GOP nomination a third consecutive time.
-Iowa has been an uneven predictor of who will ultimately lead Republicans into the general election.
-George W. Bush’s 2000 victory was the last time a Republican candidate won in Iowa and went on to become the party’s standard-bearer.
+The results are just the first in what will be a monthslong effort for Trump to secure the GOP nomination a third consecutive time.
+But the victory sends an unmistakable message to the Republican Party that the nomination is Trump’s to lose and crystalizes the challenge facing his GOP opponents.

 “He is totally destroying our country,” Trump said of Biden.
 “We were a great nation three years ago and today people are laughing at us."